Canada–Australia Consular Services Sharing Agreement: Consulate

-Information

-Australian and Canada Consular Services Sharing Agreement was the agreement signed by Australia and Canada on 7 August 1986.
-This agreement promises use of certain consular services of Canadian citizens and Australian citizens in some countries where only one of them have official consular.

-All the arrangement of the services are assigned according to the Memorandum of Understandings between the Department of Foreign affairs, Trade and Development of Canada (DFATD) and the Department of Foreign Affairs and Trade of Australia (DFAT).

 Consular guides and instructions

 The following information are provided based on details in the Canada-Australia Consular Service Sharing Agreement.

 All consular services mentioned will be provided in accordance with country specific rules.
 For services provided by Canadian consuls, they need to follow the rules in the Manual of Consular Instructions; if services are provided by Australian consuls, all procedures must follow the rules according to the Australian Consular Instructions and the Manual of Australian Passport Issue.

 The Australian Department of Foreign Affairs and Trade will provide certain consular services in English and French, since Canada has two official language which are English and French, the Department of Foreign Affairs Canada will afford the cost of providing services in English and French by the Australian Department of Foreign Affairs and Trade.
 If the Australian mission are not able to provide services to a Canadian in French, officers of the Australian mission will assist the interaction of the Canadian with the Canadian supervising mission by phone or any electronic communications facilities.

 For request involving the request of emergency travel documents, they will be directed to the corresponding missions.
-The responsible mission will issue their specific “Emergency Passports” to their citizens which will only in effect for limited time for the purpose of allowing them to return to their home countries.
+The responsible mission will issue their specific "Emergency Passports" to their citizens which will only in effect for limited time for the purpose of allowing them to return to their home countries.

-When under specific crisis, both departments recognise the value and importance of contingency planning and crisis management, and the opportunities presented by bilateral cooperation in this area, which means responsible missions must consider the value off both Canadian and Australian citizens in their emergency plans and the plant must be shared with their appropriate supervising mission.
+When under specific crises, both departments recognise the value and importance of contingency planning and crisis management, and the opportunities presented by bilateral cooperation in this area, which means responsible missions must consider the value of both Canadian and Australian citizens in their emergency plans and the plan must be shared with their appropriate supervising mission.